Himachal Pradesh: Narrow-gauge lines

 Himachal is known for its narrow-gauge railways.
 One is the Kalka-Shimla Railway, a UNESCO World Heritage Site, and another is the Kangra Valley Railway.
 The total length of these two tracks is 259 km.
-The Kalka-Shimla Railway passes through many tunnels and Bridgies, while the Pathankot–Jogindernagar one meanders through a maze of hills and valleys.
+The Kalka-Shimla Railway passes through many tunnels and bridges, while the Pathankot–Jogindernagar one meanders through a maze of hills and valleys.
 The total route length of the operational railway network in the state is 296.26 km.

 Roads

 Roads are the major mode of transport in Himachal Pradesh due to its hilly terrain.
 The state has road network of 28208 km, including eight National Highways (NH) that constitute 1234 km and 19 State Highways with a total length of 1625 km.
 Hamirpur district has the highest road density in the country.
 Some roads are closed during winter and monsoon seasons due to snow and landslides.
 The state-owned Himachal Road Transport Corporation with a fleet of over 3,100, operates bus services connecting important cities and towns with villages within the state and also on various interstate routes.
 In addition, around 5,000 private buses ply in the state.